Prashwika/PowerBI-Project_2/README.md

 # PowerBI-Project_2
-Data Visualization using Power BI.
+Data Visualization on HR data.
 Analyzing and visualizing the HR dataset, using DAX Functions to create new informations and insights.